REVISION works at the intersection of emerging technologies, successful futures, and technology-induced unintended consequences.

 REVISION uses a custom-developed risk identification methodology combining scenario approaches to strategic foresight, risk assessment methodologies, and systems innovation.
 The methodology is collectively improved with every Challenge and publicly available under Creative Commons Licence.

-The REVISION network operates with an active accountability mechanism.
-Active accountability means there is mutual monitoring and real-time information sharing between the network members.
-Information, expertise, resources, and trust are exchanged real-time, while every implemented measure gets recorded and made available publicly.
+The REVISION platform operates with an active accountability mechanism.
+Active accountability means the risks are being addressed real-time by stakeholder organisations, while every implemented measure gets recorded and made available publicly.
 This eliminates the need for retrospective demanding of accounts.